"Reasons Why You Should Use Google Analytics"

 Unless you have a 1 page website your bounce rate should not be 100%.
 This means visitors are coming to your sight, possibly looking at your photos, not reading a thing……then leaving!

-Unfortunately, I don’t know what the standard bounce rate percentage should be, my bounce rate lately has been between 40% – 50%.
-As I blogger I try to answer the next question my reader may have by linking other relevant blog post.
+Unfortunately, I don’t know what the standard bounce rate percentage should be, my bounce rate lately has been between 50% – 60%.
+I mean it’s not the best, but it’s improvement.
+As A blogger I try to answer the next question my reader may have by linking other relevant blog post.
+This also keeps your bounce rate low and keeps your readers around for awhile.

 Google Loves That!